2016–17 UCF Knights men's basketball team

 The 2016–17 UCF Knights men's basketball team represented the University of Central Florida during the 2016–17 NCAA Division I men's basketball season.
 The Knights were members of the American Athletic Conference.
 The Knights, in the program's 48th season of basketball, were led by first-year head coach Johnny Dawkins and played their home games at the CFE Arena on the university's main campus in Orlando, Florida.
 They finished the season 24–12, 11–7 in AAC play to finish in fourth place.
 They defeated Memphis in the quarterfinals of the AAC tournament before losing in the semifinals to SMU.
-They were invited to the National Invitation Tournament where they defeated Colorado, Illinois State and Illinois to advance to the semifinals at Madison Square Garden for the first time in school history where they lost to the eventual NIT Champion, TCU.
+They were invited to the National Invitation Tournament, where they defeated Colorado, Illinois State and Illinois to advance to the semifinals at Madison Square Garden for the first time in school history, where they lost to the eventual NIT champion, TCU.

 Previous season

-The Knights finished the season with a record of 12–18, 6–12 in AAC play to finish in seventh place in conference.
+The Knights finished the season with a record of 12–18, 6–12 in AAC play to finish in seventh place in the conference.
 They lost in the first round of the AAC tournament to Tulane.

 After the season, Donnie Jones was fired as UCF's head coach.
 On March 24, 2016, the school hired Johnny Dawkins as head coach.